adlnet/SCORM-to-xAPI-Wrapper/README.md

 Note that using these wrappers WILL result in xAPI statements about your learners in an LRS.
 ENSURE THAT YOU UNDERSTAND YOUR LRSs PRIVACY AND SECURITY FEATURES BEFORE IMPLEMENTING THIS APPROACH.

-## Contributing to the project
-We welcome contributions to this project.
-Fork this repository, make changes and submit pull requests.
-If you're not comfortable with editing the code, please [submit an issue](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/issues) and we'll be happy to address it.

 ## SCORM2004/APIWrapper.js
 Javascript SCORM 2004 API wrapper with new xAPI object (Implemented in SCORMToXAPIFunctions.js).
 This javascript file is typically used in SCORM 2004 courses.
 If the ADL-provided ADLWrapper.js file is used in your SCORM courses, it can be replaced with this file.